A MESSAGE FROM OUR CHAIRMAN

 Every now and then, an idea comes along which is so bold that it scarcely seems achievable, yet so important, that everyone knows they want to help make it happen.
 The Britten-Shostakovich Festival Orchestra is just such a concept - creating an exceptional new orchestra in just a few months, bringing together the genius of exceptional young musicians from Russia and the UK.

 Fifty years on, the friendship between Britten and Shostakovich remains one of the brightest beacons of hope during a difficult time.
 This orchestra gives that same signal today.
-We are honoured and humbled that so many supremely talented young people have chosen to take part in a project that symbolises the friendship and common ground between the peoples of our countries.
+We are honoured and humbled that so many supremely talented young people continue to take part in a project that symbolises the cultural friendship and common ground between the peoples of our countries.

 The Rt Hon Charles Hendry CBE